 “I came back towards the grotto and started taking off my stockings.
 I had hardly taken off the first stocking when I heard a sound like a gust of wind.
 Then I turned my head towards the meadow.
 I saw the trees quite still: I went on taking off my stockings.
 I heard the same sound again.
 As I raised my head to look at the grotto, I saw a Lady dressed in white, wearing a white dress, a blue girdle and a yellow rose on each foot, the same color as the chain of her rosary; the beads of the rosary were white.”

-On returning home, she reluctantly told her companions.
-They in turn told her parents.
+On returning home, she reluctantly told her companions and they proceeded to tell her parents.
 As a result, her mother forbade her from returning.
-Usually, Bernadette was very obedient to her parent’s wishes, but in this instance, Bernadette felt inwardly compelled to return.
-After mass on Sunday she found her way back to the grotto where she once again experienced a vision of the “Lady in White.”
+Usually, Bernadette was very obedient to her parent’s wishes but, in this instance, Bernadette felt inwardly compelled to return.
+After mass on Sunday, she found her way back to the grotto where she once again experienced a vision of the “Lady in White.”
 (Aquero) On Thursday February 18th, she made her way again for a third time.
-This time she was accompanied by a few grown ups who advised her to take pen and paper.
+This time she was accompanied by a few grown ups who advised her to take a pen and paper.
 This was the first time that the lady spoke to her.
 The lady said it would not be necessary to write anything down, but if she could do her the favour of coming here for the next fortnight.
 It was also on the third visit that the lady said to Bernadette: